Co-op Academy Grange: Academy

 Grange Technology college became an academy in 2013.
 The college went through a transitional period in 2011 where it moved to a new advanced facility managed by Amey, the investment reportedly costing around 50 million pounds.
 The transition oversaw the conjoining of two educational institutes into what is now Southfield Grange, Southfield school and Grange Technology College now both exist as Co-op academies now having joined the Co-op Academies Trust recently in 2019.

 Admissions

 It is currently over-subscribed and serves over 1,850 pupils (with over 300 in the sixth form) from a wide variety of ethnic backgrounds.
 The majority of pupils are of South Asian heritage.
 The current (2016) headteacher is Ms Mander.

-In November 2011 Ofsted rated the school as a "good school with outstanding features."
+In May 2023 Ofsted rated the school as "inadequate".

 Facilities

 In June 2011 Grange moved into their new building which is shared by Southfield Special School.
 The name of both schools were combined to create the campus known as Southfield Grange.